Fair Interval Scheduling of Indivisible Chores: Results for Two Agents

+Recall from the proof of \Cref{thm:Two_Agents_Line_Graph} that by constructing a sequence of adjacent and maximal schedules, we were able to show that an \EF{1} and maximal schedule exists for two agents when the conflict graph is a path.
+In this section, we will extend this insight to interval graphs.
+Specifically, for an arbitrary interval conflict graph, we will construct a sequence of adjacent schedules that are \emph{almost maximal} (i.e., can be made maximal by adding at most one chore).
+By a similar argument as in the proof of \Cref{thm:Two_Agents_Line_Graph}, we will show that an \EF{1} and almost maximal schedule always exists.
+By adding an extra chore to make the schedule maximal, we obtain a weaker fairness guarantee of \emph{envy-freeness up to two chores} (\EF{2}) in conjunction with maximality.
+A schedule is said to be envy-free up to two chores (\EF{2}) if for every pair of agents $a_i,a_k \in \A$, we have $v_i(X_i \setminus \{c,c'\}) \geq v_i(X_k)$ for some chores $c,c' \in X_i$.

-\begin{restatable}[\EF{2} for two agents and interval graph]{theorem}{TwoAgentsEFtwo} There is a polynomial-time algorithm that, given any \CSP{} instance with two agents with monotone valuations and an arbitrary interval graph, returns an \EF{2} and maximal schedule. \end{restatable}
+\begin{restatable}[\EF{2} for two agents and interval graph]{theorem}{TwoAgentsEFtwo} There is an algorithm that, given any \CISP{} instance with two agents with monotone valuations and an arbitrary interval graph, returns an \EF{2} and maximal schedule.
+Furthermore, this algorithm runs in polynomial time, assuming access to a value query oracle. \end{restatable}

 Towards proving \Cref{thm:Two_Agents_EF2}, we will once again construct a sequence of schedules, only this time with a slight relaxation of maximality, as described in the next lemma.